AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 - [CIA - for JPN console](/files/3DS/Kitsune-CustomHomeMenuUI_JPN_NoMvs.cia)

-For those who don't use a Miiverse replacement service such as Juxtaposition
+For those who don't use a Miiverse replacement service such as Pretendo Network's Juxtaposition

 ### *Installation Method 1: LayeredFS*